sekocha/pyclupan/docs/tutorial-alloy.md

 In this tutorial, a cluster expansion model will be constructed for the binary Ag–Au and ternary Cu-Ag-Au systems.
 The required files for this tutorial can be found in the `examples/Ag-Au` and `examples/Cu-Ag-Au` directories.

+In the Ag-Au system, element indices 0 and 1 represent elements Ag and Au, respectively.
+In the Cu-Ag-Au system, element indices 0, 1, and 2 represent elements Cu, Ag and Au, respectively.

 ### 1. Enumeration of Derivative Structures
 Starting from the FCC lattice specified by `fcc-primitive`, derivative structures with a given maximum number of atoms are enumerated.
 When the maximum number of atoms is given as six, derivative structure enumeration is performed for each number of atoms up to six as follows.